lsst-sqre/sqr-107/index.md

 This approach re-uses existing infrastructure, requires only a single CloudSQL proxy sidecar and keeps maintenance simple.
 TAP_SCHEMA's small size and infrequent updates mean it won't impact UWS performance.
 If future requirements show the need for complete separation, the `tap_schema` schema can be migrated to a separate database.
+Note that each TAP application (e.g. `tap`, `ssotap`) will have its own CloudSQL instance and database for TAP_SCHEMA.

 **Tasks:**
 1. Ensure existing: